garethjmsaunders/digital-code-style-guide/htaccess.md

 **@version**
 The current version of the code block (not the file as a whole).
-This must be in semantic versioning format: major.minor.build.
-Version numbers for blocks must begin at v1.0.0.
+This MUST be in semantic versioning format: major.minor.build.
+Version numbers for blocks MUST begin at v1.0.0.

 ```
 # @version: 1.0.0